 Use the map below to see if you are within the Waimea College enrolment zone.

-Applications should be received by Friday 26 August 2016 – please ensure you send your documents to us by this date.
-You must also include with your application for enrolment a copy of your Birth Certificate, Passport or Residence Documents.
+Applications should be received by Friday 25 August 2017 – please ensure you send your documents to us by this date.
+You must also include with your application for enrolment a copy of your Year 9 Subject Choice Sheet, Birth Certificate, Passport or Residence Documents.

 Please remember to enclose a Birth Certificate, Residence or Passport copy with your enrolment application.